-The notice of contest and related documents must be sent to the OSHRC within 15 working days of receipt of the employer's notification.
-See §2200.33.
+The notice of contest and related documents must be sent to the OSHRC within 15 working days of receipt of the employer's notification (see §2200.33).
 The RSOL shall be consulted in any questionable cases.

-A. Transmittal of Notice of Contest to Commission.
+A. Transmittal of Notice of Contest to OSHRC.

-1. Documents to Executive Secretary.
+1. Electronic Filing with Executive Secretary.

-In most cases, the envelope sent to the OSHRC Executive Secretary will contain the following three documents:
+The OSHRC e-filing submission to the Executive Secretary will contain the following three documents:

 - a.
-Employer's original letter contesting OSHA's action; - b.
+Employer's letter contesting OSHA's action; - b.
 One copy of the Citation and Notification of Penalty (OSHA-2) or of the Notice of Failure to Abate Alleged Violation (OSHA-2B); and - c.
 Certification form.